tomiam8/ProgrammingDoneRight/control/using_WPILIB's_pid_controller.rst

-Using WPILIB's PID Controller Class
+Using WPILib's PID Controller Class
 ===========

 *You need an understanding of PID Theory to understand this article.
 If you don't already understand PID, I would recommend looking at the previous PID Control article*

 *This article was written primarily for java.
 Most of the details are the same between java and C++, however some details may be different.
 This article is not applicable to python.*

 So, you now know all about PID and it's control theory magic, and would like to run some PID on your robot!
 Well, you've come to the right place, because this article is just for that.
-This article explains how you can use the inbuilt WPILIB PID Controller class for all your PID needs.
+This article explains how you can use the inbuilt WPILib PID Controller class for all your PID needs.

 	Note: If you are using the Talon SRX motor controller, you can use it's in-built PID feature to run PID *on the Talon*, if you are wired up using CAN.
 The Talon is able to run it's PID loop faster, resulting in better control.
 The Talon SRX user manual has details on how to set this up.

-Advantages of the WPILIB PID Controller Class
+Advantages of the WPILib PID Controller Class
 ------------------------------------------------

-It is often tempting to roll your own PID code to control your motors, however using the WPILIB version offers several advantages, mainly:
+It is often tempting to roll your own PID code to control your motors, however using the WPILib version offers several advantages, mainly:

 Threading
 	The PID Controller class utilizes threading so the PID loop runs much faster, giving it much better response and resulting in better control.